Skip to main content

 RECOVER studies are examining risk factors for developing Long COVID.

+RECOVER researchers have found that SARS-CoV-2 infection increases the risk of developing post-acute sequelae of SARS-CoV-2 infection (PASC) and Long COVID.
+In one study, researchers found that 23% of people with SARS-CoV-2 infection developed PASC, while only 3.7% of people without a reported positive test developed symptoms consistent with PASC.
 Researchers found that the risk of PASC increases with hospitalization for acute infection and similarly with reinfections.
 The study found that 39% of people hospitalized with acute COVID developed PASC, compared to 22% of people not hospitalized for acute COVID.
 Among people infected with the Omicron variant, those who had reinfections were more likely to develop PASC (21%) compared to those with one infection (16%).
 View the study.

 RECOVER research using EHRs suggests that obstructive sleep apnea may increase the risk for developing Long COVID after infection.
-Among people who had COVID-19, adults with obstructive sleep apnea were more likely to experience long-term symptoms suggestive of Long COVID than those without the sleep disorder.
-The analysis of EHR found that adults with sleep apnea may have up to a 75% higher risk of developing Long COVID after infection.
+Among people who had COVID, adults with obstructive sleep apnea were more likely to experience long-term symptoms suggestive of Long COVID than those without the sleep disorder.
+The analysis of EHR data found that adults with sleep apnea may have up to a 75% higher risk of developing Long COVID after infection.
 View the study.

-RECOVER researchers found that certain environmental factors related to where people live, like air quality, access to food, green spaces, neighborhood characteristics, and social factors, may increase the risk of having Long COVID symptoms.
+RECOVER researchers found that certain environmental factors related to where people live, like bad air quality, access to food, green spaces, neighborhood deprivation, and social factors, are associated with having Long COVID symptoms.
 View the study.

 RECOVER researchers are studying whether variants of the SARS-CoV-2 virus and COVID-19 vaccines make a difference for developing Long COVID.

-RECOVER researchers reviewed the electronic medical records (EHRs) of more than 15 million people (age 5 and older) to compare the risk of rare heart problems after a SARS-CoV-2 infection versus after being vaccinated for COVID-19.
+Regardless of the viral variant, the rates of PASC among those fully vaccinated are lower than those who were unvaccinated.
+Researchers found the same pattern when they compared vaccinated and unvaccinated adults at three different points in time: in adults with post-acute COVID, pre-Omicron (31% vs. 37%), with acute Omicron infection (9.7% vs. 17%), and post-acute Omicron (16% vs. 22%).
+Similarly, in a large observational study, RECOVER researchers found that vaccination was consistently associated with lower rates of Long COVID, before and after Omicron emerged.
+View the study.
+RECOVER researchers reviewed the EHRs of more than 15 million people (age 5 and older) to compare the risk of rare heart problems after a SARS-CoV-2 infection versus after being vaccinated for COVID-19.
 They found that the risk of having a rare heart problem after having COVID is much higher in people who did not receive a COVID vaccine than those who did.
 The risk of rare heart problems after COVID-19 vaccination with an mRNA vaccine (Pfizer or Moderna) was very low, supporting the continued use of vaccination to prevent COVID-19.
 View the study.

 In children, vaccine effectiveness (VE) against Long COVID is less understood.
 Researchers studied the EHRs of children ages 5-17 that previously received the COVID-19 vaccine to examine VE in preventing Long COVID.
 After adjustment for important confounder factors to prevent bias, they found that within 12 months of vaccination, VE was 35.4% against probable (symptom-based) Long COVID and 41.7% against diagnosed (diagnosis code-based) Long COVID.
 Notably, VE was higher for adolescents aged 12-17 (50.3%) than for children aged 5-11 (23.8%).
 Overall, this research demonstrates that COVID vaccination has a moderate protective effect against Long COVID in children.
 View the study.